 The Azure Stack solution requires a resilient and highly available physical infrastructure to support its operation and services.
-The following diagram represents our recommended design:
+Uplinks from ToR to Border switches are limited to SFP+ or SFP28 media and 1 GB, 10 GB, or 25 GB speeds.
+Check with your original equipment manufacturer (OEM) hardware vendor for availability.
+The following diagram presents our recommended design:

 Logical networks represent an abstraction of the underlying physical network infrastructure.
 They are used to organize and simplify network assignments for hosts, virtual machines, and services.
 As part of logical network creation, network sites are created to define the virtual local area networks (VLANs), IP subnets, and IP subnet/VLAN pairs that are associated with the logical network in each physical location.